Flowdown Requirements: What They Are and Why They Matter

 Incomplete record retention tracking

-These failures typically surface during certification or customer audits.
+These failures usually surface during certification audits, customer assessments, or regulatory reviews.

 How Wintersmith Advisory Helps